masoodashrafi/TradeZen/README.md

 ### Important Notes Below:
 ### Server connects directly with Data Source (communication can go both ways)
-### Data Source can send us information
-### Send data to the data source (Authenticate, ask data what we want)
+### Data Source can send us information and we send data to the data source to ask it what we want.
-### Websockets can be like push notifications on your phone and Whenever an event happens, you get a notification
+### Websockets can be like push notifications on your phone and wheenever an event happens, you get a notification.

 ### Inspired by: CooperCodes